The "Iron Age"

 By the end of the Iron Age most of the original natural forest has been cleared and animals like wolves, bears and aurochs (wild cattle) are either extinct or have become rare.

-Artist Impresion of Walldown Iron Age Fort
+Graphic Layout of Walldown Iron Age Fort

 Large numbers of farmsteads of this period have been recorded from the chalklands of Hampshire, but none are known in the immediate vicinity of Bordon and Whitehill.
 They must have existed however, as Walldown is probably an Iron Age hillfort established to control and to provide protection for the local population.